 - High debt-to-equity ratio (1.11) increases financial risk.

-- PEG ratio of 2.28 signals limited growth relative to valuation.
+- PEG ratio of 2.50 suggests valuations are slightly stretched relative to growth.

 📉 Company Negative News

-- High leverage remains a structural concern for utilities.
+- High leverage remains a concern for long-term sustainability.

 📈 Company Positive News